htoooth/mississippi2/readme.md

 #####`miss.throttle(n)`

-Waits for `stream` to finish or error and then calls `cb` with `(err)`. `cb` will only be called once. `err` will be null if the stream finished without error, or else it will be populated with the error from the streams `error` event.

-This function is useful for simplifying stream handling code as it lets you handle success or error conditions in a single code path.
-It's used internally `miss.pipe`.
+This stream offers a `Throttle` passthrough stream class, which allows you to write data to it and it will be passed through in `n` bytes per second.
+It can be useful for throttling HTTP uploads or to simulate reading from a file in real-time, etc.

 #### original module